shubhamtibra/N-queens-problem-solution/README.md

-# Object-Oriented-Programming-Course
+# n-Queen problem solution
-Code I write in OOP Lab
+Solving the problem using recursive backtracking in Java and Python.